tmtsoftware/csw/docs/src/main/apps/hostconfig.md

 * Unzip file created with projects name
 * Navigate to `bin` directory from unzipped content

-Sbt task: `sbt project/universal:packageBin` creates following four scripts in `bin` directory,
+Sbt task: `sbt project/universal:packageBin` creates following four scripts in `bin` directory:

 * `trombone-host-config-app` : Responsible for starting multiple containers.
 It takes `hostconfig.conf` file as an argument which contains list of container specifications.
 * `trombone-container-cmd-app` : Responsible for starting single container or component in standalone mode.
 It takes `containerConfig.conf` file as an argument which contains single container specifications.
 * `trombone-host-config-app.bat` : For windows machine.